 Answering these questions will help you develop your vision.

-- What problem and needs can you address with my vision?
+- What problems and needs can you address with my vision?

 - How does this vision position your business?